-Current Holding | OneMarket Limited - 8.8%.
-Market cap: \$112m
+Historical Holding | OneMarket Limited.
+Market cap: \$112m (immediately prior distribution in June 2020)

 - OneMarket is a former technology business, now in liquidation.
-The company will return \$1.08+ in cash to shareholders in the coming months. - Spun-out of Westfield Corporation in June 2018.
+The company will return \$1.08 in cash to shareholders in June 2020. - Spun-out of Westfield Corporation in June 2018.
 For every \$100 worth of Westfield shares, holders received less than \$1 of OneMarket shares.
 Many holders were motivated sellers. - We originally bought shares because they were trading for less than cash backing and a fraction of invested capital.
 We thought investing in the company's technology was a worthy investment with significant upside. - The management and Board were first class, we expected they would act rationally and return cash if further investment in the technology was irrational. - Unfortunately the technology did not work out.
-However, the company was liquidated with significant cash remaining. - We will still make a profit.
+However, the company was liquidated with significant cash remaining. - We still made a profit.